Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q2: A log entry containing %2E%2E%2F%2E%2E%2Fproc%2Fself%2Fenviron was identified.
 What kind of attack might this infer?**

-*All those %2E look like URL encoded periods and a few %2F which represent forward slashes.
+*Hint: All those %2E look like URL encoded periods and a few %2F which represent forward slashes.
 It looks like someone is navigating through a file system.*

 <details>
   <summary>Spoiler warning: Answer</summary>